 Ideally, there should be a back –up pump too, for which I would like to install a hand pump.
-However this is a very skilled process, but if you know of anyone with the relevant experience please get in touch.
+However I gather this is a very skilled process, so if you know of anyone with the relevant experience please get in touch.

 There still isn’t any hot water on tap.
 Not a problem, but a frustrating omission given we have all this sun at our disposal.
 It should be possible to organise something very simply/ cheaply, but so far I haven’t been able to work it out.

 My first idea (MARK I) was to lay another run of 25 mm black plastic pipe from the storage tank to the house, but this time above ground.
 The exposure to the sun thus heating the water inside.
 Fine in theory, but basic physics dictates that heat rises, so the hottest water would be heading in the opposite direction, uphill, back to the tank, then continuing to heating the rest of the cold water too.
 Also it’s not a healthy idea to heat water in plastic pipe, the potential exists for releasing carcinogenic chemicals.